gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 - ad : Broadcast data advData
 - ts : receive timestamp

-If you purchased a gateway kit with a BLE Beacon and adds filtering rules for the beacon MAC address according to section 3.9, the JSON information viewed here is the BLE information broadcast by the beacon.
+If you purchased a gateway kit with a BLE Beacon and adds filtering rules for the beacon BLE MAC address according to section 3.9, the JSON information viewed here is the BLE information broadcast by the beacon.
 The beacons are placed at different distances from the GL-S10 gateway (distance up to the decimeter level), and the value of rssi (broadcast source signal strength) may fluctuate based on distance.
 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic38.png", width = 800></center>
 <center>Figure 38</center>
 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic39.png", width = 400></center>